grpc-ecosystem/grpc-health-probe/README.md

 Installing from source (not recommended):

 - Make sure you have `git` and `go` installed.
-- Run: `go get github.com/grpc-ecosystem/grpc-health-probe`
+- Run: `go install github.com/grpc-ecosystem/grpc-health-probe@latest`
 - This will compile the binary into your `$GOPATH/bin` (or `$HOME/go/bin`).

 ## Using the gRPC Health Checking Protocol